 Fertility treatment is a significant emotional journey and may impact your relationships with others.
 So as part of our on-going patient care, counselling with an independent fertility counsellor is offered to all patients at any time before, during or after treatment.

 The emotions can be conflicting and intense and counselling is an opportunity to explore your feelings, develop coping strategies, and discuss options and relationship issues with partners, family, friends or colleagues.
 It can help you to adjust, and to look at both the short- and long-term consequences of infertility and treatment.
 You might find that you need support at different stages of treatment.
 You can access support counselling at any time before, during, or after treatment.
 Bourn Hall offers three free counselling sessions at times to suit you.

 Click here to read more about the counselling offered by Bourn Hall.

 Implications counselling provides an emotionally safe place in which to reflect on and understand the proposed procedure, the variety of issues that may affect you, and the lasting implications for you and those close to you, both now and in the future.
 It takes into account the welfare and needs of the future child.
 It’s an opportunity to anticipate and plan for this conception and family formation.

-This type of counselling is particularly helpful if you are using donated sperm, eggs or embryos in donor-assisted conception, or sharing your own eggs or sperm.
+This type of counselling is particularly helpful if you are using donated sperm, eggs or embryos in donor-assisted conception, or sharing your own eggs or sperm, or have frozen embryos in storage.
 Implications counselling is routinely offered before treatment, to give you time to decide how to proceed.

 There are many ways to create a family in addition to fertility treatment.
 You might decide to try adoption or to fill your life with friends and rewarding activities.
 Whatever you decide we will support you with your decision and signpost you to other services where required.